leonm1/slim-fetch/README.md

 [![coverage status][codecov-image]][codecov-url]
 [![install size][install-size-image]][install-size-url]

-A light-weight module that brings `window.fetch` to Node.js
+A slimmed-down but feature complete version of node-fetch that brings `window.fetch` to Node.js

-(We are looking for [v2 maintainers and collaborators](https://github.com/bitinn/node-fetch/issues/252))
+For the upstream project, visit [bitinn/node-fetch](https://github.com/bitinn/node-fetch)

+**Note**: I did not create this project, I only removed unnecessary files from the original to save on package size.

 <!-- TOC -->